Contents

 Walkout essentials

-Direct access to the outdoors through a door, just like any other main floor of a house is a quite special thing.
-This feature requires specific terrain.
-Usually a significant slope where the back or side of the basement is at ground level.
+Direct access to the outdoors through the basement, just like through the first floor of a house is a quite standard thing.
+Anyway, this feature requires specific terrain relief.
+Typically, a location with a significant slope where the back or side of the basement is at ground level is used for a backdoor.
+This makes walkout basements incredibly versatile.

 Key Differences